What to Do Before an International Flight

 - Write down all hotels, contact numbers etc. on an extra piece of paper and don’t keep it in the same place as your phone)

-- Make sure you have an international health insurance (I am German, so health insurance is the most important to us) and you might also need an insurance to protect your camera, laptops, valuables etc.
+- Make sure you have international health insurance (I am German, so health insurance is the most important to us) and you might also need insurance to protect your camera, laptops, valuables etc.

 - If you are traveling to an “exotic” destination check if you need vaccination

 - Check if you need any extra medicine

 - Inform yourself at least about the “don’ts and do´s” in the destination you headed

 - Do you have a suitcase and a carry-on luggage?